ooni/spec/backends/bk-003-collector.md

     }

-Upon receiving a response, new written clients MUST check that the status is `200` before continuing, MUST ensure that the server suports its preferred data submission format, and MUST save the report ID.
+Upon receiving a response, new written clients MUST check that the status is `200` before continuing, MUST ensure that the server supports their preferred data submission format, and MUST save the report ID.

 The following example shows how opening a report looks like from the point of view of a modern collector client (where the JSON